What Are the Different Credit Score Ranges?

 Although credit scores may have different ranges and factors, they almost all depend on what's in your credit report.
 By focusing on that underlying information, you can take steps to improve all your credit scores at once.

-• Add on-time payments with Experian Boost®ø.
+4. Add on-time payments with Experian Boost®ø.
 Experian members can use the Experian Boost feature for free to add eligible rent, utility, phone and certain streaming services payments to your Experian credit report.
-These could improve your credit scores from the recent FICO® Score and VantageScore models.
+These could improve your credit scores from the recent FICO® Score and VantageScore credit score models.

 Frequently Asked Questions

-• You could see different credit scores when you check your credit for several reasons.
+• Your credit scores may be different for several reasons.
 If a credit scoring model analyzes all three of your credit reports, it could produce three separate scores because your credit reports aren't identical.
 Different scoring models may also produce different scores, even when they're analyzing the exact same credit report.

-• The most commonly used credit scoring models range from 300 to 850, so the highest score you can have is 850.
+• The most commonly used credit scoring models have scores ranging from 300 to 850, so the highest score you can have is 850.
 However, some scores have bigger ranges, such as the 250 to 900 range for FICO's industry-specific scores.

 Keep the Big Picture in Mind